-Ulster working to avoid frozen pitch for La Rochelle
+Ulster bid to avoid frozen pitch for La Rochelle

 |Coverage: Live commentary on BBC Sounds & BBC Radio Ulster

-Ulster have said they are taking "every possible step" to ensure their Kingspan Stadium pitch is playable for Saturday's Heineken Champions Cup match with La Rochelle.
+Ulster say they are taking "every possible step" to ensure their Kingspan Stadium pitch is playable for Saturday's Heineken Champions Cup match against holders La Rochelle.

-With freezing temperatures forecast over the coming days, there have been suggestions that the match against the reigning champions could be moved.
+With freezing temperatures forecast over the coming days, there have been suggestions the match against the French side could be moved.

-Ulster are using frost covers and heaters to help preserve the pitch.
+Instead, Ulster are using frost covers and heaters to help preserve the pitch.

 The northern province lost 39-0 away to Sale in their Champions Cup opener.